richiebotteri/richiebotteri/README.md

 - Can create user stories, information architectures, wireframes, and prototypes for web applications.

 💾 **Backend Development**
-- Experience integrating backend services like Supabase and Appwrite.
+- Experience integrating backend services like Supabase and Appwrite (Similar to Firebase).
 - Utilized these services for features such as authentication, database management, storage, and real-time updates.
 - Experience with PostgreSQL for database management.